 How harmful is screen time, really?
 Is there any consensus?
 And what should you do now to manage your family’s time online?
 Digital wellbeing expert Georgie Powell explains.

-Over the past 18 months the leading scientific journal, Nature, published two very different results to studies trying to answer the question of how harmful screen time is to young minds.
+Over 2019 and 2020, the leading scientific journal, Nature, published two very different results to studies trying to answer the question of how harmful screen time is to young minds.
 In one, Andrew Przbylski and Amy Orben from Oxford’s Internet Institute argued that screen time is no more harmful to young people than eating potatoes.
 In the other, Jean Twenge, Jonathan Haidt, Thomas Joiner and William Keith Campbell used similar research methods to show that heavy social media use is more harmful to girls’ mental health than heroin.